 Other times, the evidence doesn't support what the alleged victim is claiming, and that's a way to establish that your version of events is the true version of events.
 So, self-defense is one defense.
 It can be a complete defense to a domestic violence charge.

-Another defense that I see used is that, yes, I did argue with the person, but I wasn't the aggressor.
+Another defense I see used is that, yes, I did argue with the person, but I wasn't the one who initiated the aggression.
 I was acting within my legal rights.
 I did push the person.
 Maybe I hit the person, but again, it was in self-defense.

 You could also have a defense against domestic violence if you're defending another person.
 Let's say someone is attacking your child, and you defend your child, and in defending your child, the other party gets injured.
 The defense of another can be a domestic to a domestic violence-related charge.